William O'Connell (actor)

-William L. O'Connell Jr. (born August 20, 1933) is an American film and television actor.
+William O'Connell (May 12, 1929 – January 15, 2024) was an American film and television actor.

 Biography

-O'Connell was born in Richmond, Virginia, on August 20, 1933.
+O'Connell was born in Los Angeles on May 12, 1929.
+He served in the U.S. Army during the Korean War with the 45th Infantry Division.

 O'Connell worked often with Clint Eastwood, with whom he first appeared in the 1969 musical Paint Your Wagon.
 In 1972, O'Connell was cast as a nervous barber in Eastwood's second directorial effort, High Plains Drifter, released the following year.
 In 1976, O'Connell appeared as ferryman Sim Carstairs in The Outlaw Josey Wales, also directed by Eastwood.
-O'Connell's other roles include portrayals in Every Which Way But Loose and its sequel Any Which Way You Can, where he played a member of a comically inept biker gang constantly being outmatched by Eastwood.
+O'Connell's other roles include portrayals in Every Which Way but Loose and its sequel Any Which Way You Can, where he played a member of a comically inept biker gang constantly being outmatched by Eastwood.